 Postgraduate study may be undertaken to further your career, change careers, consolidate knowledge acquired in the workplace, for accreditation or for interest.
 The postgraduate study available in our School is available either by coursework or research.

-If you are interested in pursuing a research degree in the School of Molecular Bioscience you will first need to find a researcher in the school that is willing to act as your supervisor.
+If you are interested in pursuing a research degree in the School of Molecular Bioscience please refer to Research Supervisor Connect to help you find a supervisor in the School of Molecular Bioscience.

-These degrees comprise lectures, tutorials and laboratory work, similar in style to an undergraduate degree, but recognising that tertiary study has already been completed.
+This degree comprise lectures, tutorials and laboratory work, similar in style to an undergraduate degree, but recognising that tertiary study has already been completed.

 The Master of Nutrition and Dietetics provides a pathway for those seeking accreditation as a dietitian and contains many practical elements, such as clinical placements, as well as completion of a substantial supervised research project.
 Recognising that students must already have completed study in biochemistry and physiology to gain entry, the Master of Nutrition and Dietetics is a two year postgraduate degree.